I wanna share with you a motivational TIP

 Let me translate his motivational TIP for you. 🙂

 “Don’t focus on the end result.”

 “A common mistake as a beginner is to focus on the end result instead of enjoying drawing by itself.

 That’s the worst thing to do.
-However, if you take pleasure at drawing by itself – that’s much better!
+However, if you take pleasure in drawing by itself – that’s much better!

 Or you may get frustrated and afraid of making a new try – and maybe stop drawing forever.

 And because iteration is the source of growing talent you will naturally make progress.”

 – Roy Pallas, my friend I met thanks to Olivier!

-so you will build a ZEN and Experimented spirit by enjoying every minute you spend at sketching. 🙂
+so you will build a ZEN and Experimented spirit by enjoying every minute you spend sketching. 🙂

-Hope it helps!
 If yes, say hello in the comments!